jschauma/jswhois/README.md

      Since the WHOIS protocol notoriously does not include a specification of the WHOIS data's format or how recursive discovery should be handled, the results -- much like the results of the normal whois(1) command -- tend to vary significantly.

 OPTIONS
      The following options are supported by jswhois:

      -Q	      Do a quick lookup; jswhois will not attempt to follow referrals to other whois servers.
 This is the default if a server is explicitly specified via the -h flag.
 See also the -R option.

      -R	      Do a recursive lookup; jswhois will attempt to follow referrals to other whois servers.
-This is the default if -h is not speci- fied.
+This is the default if -h is not specified.
 	      See also the -Q option.

      -V	      Print version information and exit.

+     -f	      Force whois lookups even if the given input is not an IP address and it doesn't resolve as a hostname.

      -h host  Use the specified host instead of the default (whois.iana.org).

      -l	      Only print results from the last WHOIS server queried.

      -p port  Connect to the whois server on port.
-If this option is not spec- ified, jswhois defaults to port 43.
+If this option is not specified, jswhois defaults to port 43.

      -v	      Be verbose.
 Can be specified multiple times.